 Timing is essential in Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) disability cases.
 Many injured workers assume they will start receiving benefits right away — soon after they apply — but this is not the case.
 If your application is denied once or more than once, and you have to go through the appeals process, your evaluation of benefits can take two years.
 In the meantime, you may be worried about how to pay the bills.

 Waiting to apply for benefits can also hurt your claim.
 By waiting, it appears you are not as injured as you claim, which is not the impression you want to give the doctors evaluating your case.
 Promptly applying lets you get your benefits sooner and can strengthen your case.
 Apply as soon as you are eligible.

 If I Am Receiving Workers’ Compensation Benefits, Should I Wait Until They Run out Before I Apply for SSDI Benefits?

 Apply As Soon As You Can

 You can apply for Social Security disability and SSI disability benefits as soon as an injury stops you from substantial gainful activity (SGA), which in 2019 is defined as $1,220 a month.
-The SGA can change yearly so you should check at least once a year to see if the total has changed.
+The SGA can change annually so you should check at least once a year to see if the total has changed.
 If you are earning more than this, you cannot apply.
-As soon as your injury prevents you from earning that amount, submit your application promptly.
+As soon as your injury prevents you from receiving that amount, submit your application promptly.

 Applying as soon as possible has an added benefit.
 The date you make your disability claim is known as your original disability date.
 If you successfully appeal any denials, you could be eligible to start getting benefits backdated to that date.
 The sooner you apply, the more thoroughly you protect yourself.